sriramalavalapati3/Youtube-admin/README.md

 ## Conclusion

-This README provides a high-level overview of the frontend flow for CRUD operations in the application.
+This README provides a high-level overview of the frontend flow for CRUD operations and Backend Hit Points , Database Schema  in the application.
 By following this flow, the admin can seamlessly log in, manage elements using the dashboard's card components, edit existing elements, delete elements with confirmation, and upload new elements using the upload form.

 ## Errors should be resolved in near future